BelkovskiDaniil/BelkovskiDaniil/README.md

 - 🫀 Full stack developer on Android (and not only).
 - 🫀 If you have money and opportunity, then you can take my blood.
 - 🫀 Work comes first.
-- 🫀 Dostoevsky and investment comes second. github readme
+- 🫀 Dostoevsky and investment comes second.

 ## :fire: My Stats :